aws-aemilia/NextJS-ComputeBundle-Size-Integration-Test-DoNotTouch/README.md

 ## What is this repo?

 - Uses the `15.0.1` version of next.js always.
-- No package-lock.json on purpose to avoid pinning a specific version.
 - The index page shows the actual version of Next.js deployed.
 - A directory of features is located by visiting the index page.
+- DO NOT modify any text files in this repo (their size must be unchanged) otherwise integration tests can fail.

 ## Override Next.js version